jssol/africa-tech-report/README.md

 ![Microverse bagde](https://img.shields.io/badge/Microverse-blueviolet)

 > This is the first capstone project from microverse.
-I chose the theme of an annual tech magazine about the evolution of technology in Africa and all of its impact on people's lives.
+I chose to make it about an annual tech magazine about the evolution of technology in Africa and all of its impact on people's lives.

 ## Screenshots